Finish Details Page...

 ...When I am satified with the appearance, and after hanging outside to dry, the violin is sealed with a special shellac or a ground coating.
 This provides a secure base for the varnish coats to follow as well as sealing the wood so the varnish does not penetrate into the wood pores (which could have a negative effect on the sound).

-...The next step is to recapitulate this coloring process in Seven layers of hand applied instrument oil varnish colored with special liquid coloring extracts for varnish, imported from Europe (the varnish costs between $ 320 and $ 800 per gallon).
+...The next step is to recapitulate this coloring process in Seven layers of hand applied instrument oil varnish colored with special liquid coloring extracts for varnish, imported from Europe (the varnish now costs about $ 1,200 per gallon).

 ...I try and apply the darkest shades first with each layer lighter than the previous and end with two clear varnish top coats.